kruzaavn/JTF-191-Application/lua_scripts/server/hooks/readme.md

 this file after every update.
 [OVGME](https://wiki.hoggitworld.com/view/OVGME) is a decent resource to manage this requirement.

-2. Install the Server Manager by copying the following files and directories in the Hooks directory of the DCS server install.
+2. [Download](https://downgit.github.io/#/home?url=https://github.com/kruzaavn/JTF-191-Application/tree/master/lua_scripts/server/hooks) and Install the Server Manager by copying the following files and directories in the Hooks directory of the DCS server install.

     ```